Recession Probability (RPA) Update - February 2014

 Each month I calculate the strength of the US economy using a math based model I call RPA (Recession Probability Analytics).
-When the number rises above 50 it means the US economy is in the bottom 50% of all economic conditions relative to it history.
+When the number rises above 50 it means the US economy is in the bottom 50% of all economic conditions relative to its history.
 While far from perfect, the model has had an uncanny ability to correlate (negatively) with stock market returns.
-In other words, when the model moves above 50 the S&P 500 has fallen over 25% and when it is below 50 the S&P 500 has risen over 30%.
+In other words, since I started publishing RPA the S&P 500 is only up about 17% (but very volatile); however, when RPA has signaled less than 50 (the "green light" so to speak), the S&P 500 has risen over 75% (and not too volatile at all).
 I began publishing the model in November of 2007.

 Here’s the full history of RPA from inception: